Visit Ferndale, CA

 “We’re not in a crisis mode yet with the tree, but, it’s one of those things that’s working towards the future,” Nicholson said.

-Ferndale's Christmas tree lighting resumed in 1945 after four years of world war.
+Ferndale's Christmas tree lighting resumed in 1945, after the end of World War II.
+The tree had been dark from 1942-1944, according to the Ferndale Museum.
 (Ferndale Enterprise image via Ferndale Chamber of Commerce on Instagram.)

 More ways to connect with us: